Holl4444/weatherWidget/README.md

 ## Features
 - Dynamic location detection from NT property Google Maps links
 - Weather forecasts for each property
-- Fallback to The Pineapple 🍍 if location not found
+- Fallback to Castle Drogo if location not found
 - Secure headers and content delivery
 - Proper React/ReactDOM loading management
 - Compass feature to provide alt text to wind direction